realKarthikNair/phone-configs/GSI/A13_GSI.md

     adb reboot bootloader
     fastboot flash boot magisk_patched.img
     fastboot flash vbmeta --disable-verity --disable-verification vbmeta.img
-    fastboot reboot
+    fastboot reboot recovery
     ```

+6. Now, repeat step 5 from Part 2.
-6. Once you're in the system, open magisk and follow the instructions to install it and reboot.
+7. Once you're in the system, open magisk and follow the instructions to install it and reboot.
-7. Once you're in the system, open magisk settings and
+8. Once you're in the system, open magisk settings and

     1. Turn Off "check for updates"
     2. Turn on "Zygisk" and "Enforce Denylist"